Innoactive/Creator/.github/CONTRIBUTING.md

 Creating comprehensive bug reports helps the community to quickly understand the problem and the severity.

 > If you find a security vulnerability, do NOT open an issue.
-Email support@innoactive.de instead.
+Contact a [maintainer](#maintainers) instead.

 Alternatively, customers can contact us directly using our [support channel](https://jira.innoactive.de/servicedesk/customer/portal/3).